Role landing page • Interior fit-out finishing

 • Skilled profiles with verifiable experience (finish level, project history, tools, references).

-This page is informational and not legal advice.
+• Not legal advice.
 Eligibility depends on nationality, documents, employer model, and authority decisions.

 A day on the project